frslabs/forus-ios/README.md

 It depends upon the users criteria to decide what they need camera front or camera back.
 - faceSdkDict[faceUtils.SECURITY_LEVEL] = faceUtils.LEVEL_"code" (Required)
 Level codes are required based on what the user wants to detect
+//faceUtils.LEVEL_0 --> It is for face detection
+//faceUtils.LEVEL_1 --> It is for face and eyeblink detection
+//faceUtils.LEVEL_2 --> It is for face and smile detection

 ## Help